Cisplatin 1 mg/ml Sterile Concentrate - Latex free vial stopper

 4.9 Overdose

-CAUTION IS ESSENTIAL IN ORDER TO PREVENT AN INADVERTANT OVERDOSE.
+CAUTION IS ESSENTIAL IN ORDER TO PREVENT AN INADVERTENT OVERDOSE.

-An acute overdose of cisplatin may result in renal failure, liver failure, deafness, ocular toxicity (including detachment of the retina), significant myelosuppression, untreatable nausea and vomiting and/or neuritis.
-An overdose may be fatal.
+An acute overdose of cisplatin may result in an enhancement of its expected toxic effects such as renal failure, liver failure, severe neurosensorial toxicities (deafness), ocular toxicity (including detachment of the retina), significant myelosuppression, untreatable nausea and vomiting and/or neuritis.
+Death may also occur.

 There is no specific antidote in the event of an over dosage of cisplatin.
-Even if haemodialysis is initiated 4 hours after the overdose it has little effect on the elimination of cisplatin from the body following a strong and rapid fixation of cisplatin to proteins.
+Haemodialysis is only effective, even then partially, up to 3 hours after administration because of the rapid and extensive binding of platinum to plasma proteins.
+If haemodialysis is initiated 4 hours after the overdose it has little effect on the elimination of cisplatin from the body due to rapid and extensive binding of platinum to plasma proteins.

 Treatment in the event of an overdose consists of general support measures.